coderofsalvation/personality-insights/output.md

 -   `consumption_preferences` is an array of `ConsumptionPreferencesCategory` objects that provides results for each category of consumption preferences.
 The elements of the array provide information for the individual preferences of that category.
 The service returns the field only if the `consumption_preferences` query parameter of the request is set to `true`.
 -   `warnings` is an array of `Warning` objects that provides messages associated with the input text.
 The array is empty if the input generated no warnings.

+### Example response
+{: #JSONExample}

 The following example output shows the high-level structure of a `Profile` object.
-The input content is timestamped JSON, so the response includes the `behavior` field.
-The request also asks for consumption preferences, so the response includes the `consumption_preferences` field.
+The output always includes the `personality`, `needs`, and `values` fields.
+If the input is timestamped JSON, the response includes the `behavior` field.
+And if the request also asks for consumption preferences, the response includes the `consumption_preferences` field.
+In this example, the input generates no warnings.

 ```javascript
 {